DaRL-LibSignal/OpenTI/README.md

 ## Start Running
 <br />

-If you install all the requirments below, you can run Open-TI now.
+If you install all the requirments above, you can run Open-TI now.

 ```
 cd Open-TI